 The actuarial factors which determine the cost of purchasing additional pension are subject to review.
 If the factors change and a member has an ongoing contract to purchase additional pension, then both the employee and employer contributions change from the effective date of the new factors, unless the member elects to end the contract.

 During any period of sickness or injury on reduced contractual pay, any pre-existing A P C / S C A P C contracts remain payable, unless the member elects to end the contract.
 The payments need to be added to the E A P C C A C and, as appropriate, the R A P C C A R C cumulative for that job.
-If the employee is in receipt of no pay the employee contributions to an A P C / S C A P C are deemed to have been paid, but the deemed contributions are not to be added into the E A P C C A C cumulative for that job.
+If the employee is in receipt of no pay, the employee contributions to an A P C / S C A P C are deemed to have been paid, but the deemed contributions are not to be added into the E A P C C A C cumulative for that job.
 The employer contributions to an A P C / S C A P C should always be collected and added into the R A P C C A R C cumulative for that job.

 During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing A P C / S C A P C contracts remain payable, unless the member elects to end the contract.
 The payments need to be added to the E A P C C A C and, as appropriate, the R A P C C A R C cumulative for that job.

 If the employee is in receipt of no pay, the employer contributions to a S C A P C remain payable and should be added to the R A P C C A R C cumulative for that job.
-The employee payments due to an A P C or S C A P C which could not be collected roll over as a debt to be recovered from pay upon return to work (when they will be added into the E A P C C A C cumulative for that job) or, failing that, by direct payment by the individual to the L G P S administering authority / deduction from pension benefits when paid.
+The employee payments due to an A P C or S C A P C which could not be collected roll over as a debt to be recovered from pay on return to work (when they will be added into the E A P C C A C cumulative for that job).
+If the member does not return to work, the individual can make a direct payment to the L G P S administering authority or the administering authority could make a deduction from their pension benefits when they are paid.

 During any other period of child related leave (ie during unpaid additional maternity, paternity or adoption leave, unpaid parental bereavement leave or unpaid shared parental leave) any pre-existing A P C / S C A P C contracts remain payable unless the member elects to end the contract.
 Although the employee is in receipt of no pay, the employer contributions to a S C A P C remain payable and should be added to the R A P C C A R C cumulative for that job.

-The employee payments that were due to an A P C or S C A P C which could not be collected roll over as a debt to be recovered from pay upon return to work (when they will be added in to the E A P C C A C cumulative for that job) or, failing that, by direct payment by the individual to the L G P S administering authority / deduction from pension benefits when paid).
+The employee payments that were due to an A P C or S C A P C which could not be collected roll over as a debt to be recovered from pay on return to work, when they will be added in to the E A P C C A C cumulative for that job.
+If the member does not return to work, the individual can make a direct payment to the L G P S administering authority or the administering authority could make a deduction from their pension benefits when they are paid.